… or how to fail at restoring keycaps

 I straightened it with a vise and two aluminum brackets.

-The plan sorta worked but I am not super satisfied with an end result.
+The plan sorta worked but I am not super satisfied with the end result.
 It can be done better but I simply don’t have that wide oven at the moment 😀

 If you want to get retro gear or hardware modules, please visit our shop